 “As long as poverty, injustice, [and] gross inequality persist in our world, none of us can truly rest.“

 In 1962, Mandela was arrested again and sentenced to life imprisonment on Robben Island during the Rivonia Trial in 1962.
 During his imprisonment, demonstrations and riots raged worldwide demanding Mandela’s release.
 After 27 years, the South African government bowed to global pressure and released Mandela on 11 February 1990.
-This coincides with the reintroduction of opposition parties such as the ANC and marked the beginning of the gradual abolition of the apartheid regime over the next few years.
+This coincides with the reintroduction of opposition parties, such as the ANC, and marked the beginning of the gradual abolition of the apartheid regime over the next few years.

 For his decades of political resistance, Mandela was awarded the Nobel Peace Prize in 1993.
 On 27 April 1994, he was allowed to vote for the first time at the age of 47 in the first public election.
 The ANC received the majority of the votes and Nelson Mandela became the first black and democratically elected president of South Africa.
-He founded the Truth and Reconciliation Commission to investigate the human rights violations committed under apartheid and enacted national programmes to reform the government itself, the social system, and housing and property conditions.
+He founded the Truth and Reconciliation Commission to investigate the human rights violations committed under apartheid and enacted national programs to reform the government itself, the social system, and housing and property conditions.